juanma-dominguez/AzureKeycloak/README.md

 ## Azure Active Directory

 Create an App registrations in Azure Active Directory.
 We must create a secret and configure the keycloak identity provider with this data.
+We must add the redirect uri from keycloak idp to the azure App.

 ## Keycloak clients